Get Started with Git on Oracle Linux

 This is my first commit

-The most important information returned is the commit id reference returned on the first line.
-The commit id is a unique reference for every commit you create in a repository.
-It's importance will become more relevant as your knowledge of Git develops.
+The most important information returned is the commit ID reference returned on the first line.
+The commit ID is a unique reference for every commit you create in a repository.
+Its importance will become more relevant as your knowledge of Git develops.
 The rest of the information returned describes what changes occurred and who did it.
 Notice that the Author field returns the user.name and user.email values you entered when setting up the repository.
 Likewise, the last line returned matches the commit message you entered after the -m flag in the git commit command.

 git log --stat